REDSTONE ARSENAL, Ala. (July 6, 2021) – Modernization. Reform. Readiness.

 Together, the three directorates encompass a wealth of knowledge of subject matter experts, but also the best and the brightest of the next generation who join together to solve the aviation and missile challenges that the Army faces.

 But AvMC is not an island to itself.
 Its partnerships range far and wide from industry to educational institutions to program executive offices, program managers, numerous Department of Defense and other federal agencies.

 “The Army counts on us to be the great functional engineering expertise for our PEOs, for our Missile Defense Agency partners, for our RCCTO partners and other critical partners across the DOD and FBI and other places,” Langhout said.
 “The Army is counting on us to be the smart people when it comes to aviation and missile technologies and we are doing some hard things.”

-Of AFC’s six cross-functional teams, which focus on the modernization priorities for the Army of 2030 and beyond, AvMC is the lead for Future Vertical Lift and Air and Missile Defense, and plays a critical role in Long-Range Precision Fires.
+Of AFC’s eight cross-functional teams, which focus on the modernization priorities for the Army of 2030 and beyond, AvMC is the lead for Future Vertical Lift and Air and Missile Defense, and plays a critical role in Long-Range Precision Fires.
 AvMC also serves as airworthiness engineers for the Army Airworthiness Authority and assesses all aircraft modifications for the Army to ensure that they do not adversely impact flight safety.